 (6/8/2020) ACEC New York and a large coalition of organizations sent a letter to Mayor de Blasio calling for the Fiscal Year 2021 Capital Budget be funded at pre-COVID 19 levels as investments in infrastructure, public works and capital projects are at the heart of the economy.

-(6/5/20) NYC Dept of Buildings - Phase 1 Reopening: NYC Construction Activity Restarts Monday, June 8.
-Click here for more information and to access the city's guidance document on construction site safety and NYS Interim Guidelines.
+(6/5/20) NYC Dept of Buildings - NYC Construction Activity Restarts Monday, June 8.
+Click here for the city's guidance documents on construction site safety and NYS Interim Guidelines.

-(6/4/20) MOCS offered a sneak peek of the PASSPort RFx Portal, a central repository for firms to see upcoming
+(6/4/20) MOCS offered a video on the PASSPort RFx Portal, a central repository for firms to see upcoming

 and open contracting opportunities across the City of New York.
 “RFx” is a PASSPort term that represents the range of City solicitations, including Requests for Information, Requests for Proposals and Invitations to Bid.
 The RFx Portal and other new